-During the 2015 season, people were regularly making catches of 140 lbs plus, during a day session.
+People regularly make catches of 140 lbs plus, during a day session.

 The fishery at St. Tinney has been designed to accommodate a variety of skill levels, from beginners to life long anglers, with different lake types and species to fish for.
 We do encourage any anglers to send us pictures of their prized catches from St Tinney, so if you take any pictures, please do send them in!

 Kingfisher Lake: This prime carp lake is a must for any angler with the average weight over 5 lbs per fish.

 With comfortable pegs to fish from and a host of features, this lake is one of the most popular with an area to park your car just above the lake.
 Catching 100 lbs of fish in this lake is very easily achieved, with many anglers staying for a whole week on just this lake.
 The lake not only has carp to be fished for, but some superb roach, hard fighting tench and pure crucian carp.
 Approximately 100 metres from the accommodation and camping areas, and is reached by an earth and shale pathway, although you can park a car within 10 metres.

 Moorhen Lake: This lake is entirely devoted to Silver fish, with high number’s of skimmer Bream, Roach and Rudd, a great lake for angler’s who wish to try catching something other than carp, or a beginner wetting their first line.

 There is hours of fun to be had here with a simple whip rod and a tub of maggots.
 Keep nets allowed on this pond ONLY.
 Approximately 200 metres from the accommodation and camping areas, and is reached by an earth and shale pathway, or via the parking area by Kingfisher Lake, approximately 100 metres.